Mark Warren Jacques

 Fermi, Feynman,

-& so many others (see recommended reading)
+& others (suggested reading)

-drew a beautiful line (age 16) →
+drew a beautiful line once →

 it turned into a road,